We use chronicity and complexity to match people experiencing homelessness with the right housing and supports.

-Chronicity refers to the length of time an individual or a family spends in homelessness.
-It can be divided into three categories:
+Chronicity is the length of time a person spends in homelessness.
+There are three types:

-Chronic homelessness is experienced by individuals and families who have been continuously homeless for at least one year or have had at least four episodes of homelessness in the past three years.
+A person experiences chronic homelessness when they have been continuously homeless for at least one year or have had at least four episodes of homelessness in the past three years.

-Episodic homelessness is experienced by individuals and families who have been continuously homeless for less than one year or have had fewer than four episodes of homelessness in the past three years.
+A person experiences episodic homelessness when they have been continuously homeless for less than one year or have had fewer than four episodes of homelessness in the past three years.

 Like chronic homelessness, a person must be sleeping in an emergency shelter or a place not designed for human habitation to fall into this category.

-Transitional homelessness is experienced by individuals and families who have been continuously homeless for the first time for less than three months or have had less than two episodes in the past three years.
+A person experiences transitional homelessness when they have been continuously homeless for the first time for less than three months or have had less than two episodes in the past three years.

-Complexity refers to the level of a person’s needs.
-An individual or a family may rank as high, moderate or minor complexity depending on how much help they need to overcome the barriers that prevent them from maintaining permanent housing.
+Complexity is the level of a person’s needs.
+A person may rank as high, moderate or minor complexity depending on how much help they need to overcome the barriers that prevent them from maintaining permanent housing.

 To determine an individual’s complexity, CHF focuses on three types of personal barriers: